CARTAvis/carta-controller/docs/src/installation.rst

 * in ``node_modules/.bin`` and ``node_modules/carta-controller/dist``, if you installed the NPM package locally
 * in ``carta-controller/dist``, if you installed from the source directory.

-If you installed the controller from source, you can also launch it by running ``npm run start`` in the source directory.
+If you installed the controller from source, you can also launch it by running ``npm start`` in the source directory.

 Kill script location
 ~~~~~~~~~~~~~~~~~~~~